Unaimend/bionim/README.md

 # Tests
 To run test just run `nimble test` in the bionim directory

+# File Types
+ * Fasta Alignments, those are fasta files with added constraint that all sequences must be of the same length
+ * General Fasta Files

 Currently implemented algorithms and data structures
 # Alignment